 When is Crossrail now due to open?

-Crossrail has now confirmed it will miss its proposed central section opening date of summer 2021, blaming the covid-19 pandemic for the latest delays.
-It is now expected to open in the first half of this year, which was narrowed to be between February and June late in 2021.
+Crossrail confirmed it would miss its proposed central section opening date of summer 2021, blaming the covid-19 pandemic, among other factors, for the latest delays.
+It then said it would open in the first half of this year, which was narrowed to be between February and June late in 2021.

 When the delay was first announched it was meant to open before the end of autumn 2019, but then the London Assembly put a cat among the pigeons suggesting Crossrail may not open until December 2019 – a full 12 months later than it was originally due to open.

 4 May 2022: It is announced that Crossrail's central section will open on 24 May 2022

 April 2022: Letter from Crossrail boss Mark Wild to PAC chair Meg Hillier reveals funding shortfall has stretched to £174m

 March 2022: Crossrail boss Mark Wild says Bond Street will open three months after the rest of the central section

 February 2022: Crossrail chief executive Mark Wild says the opening of a new station at Ilford Crossrail is up in the air because of a “structural issue” involving a damaged concrete slab

 24 November 2021: Crossrail says it is likely to need at least £150m more - but reiterates this is within the £1.1bn it said it needed back in 2020

 June 2021: Woolwich station handed over to TfL